circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 If you want to run steps with a version of Ruby that is listed as "available to chruby" in the manifest, then you can use [`chruby`](https://github.com/postmodern/chruby) to do so.

 **Note:** Installing Gems with the system Ruby is not advised due to the restrictive permissions enforced on the system directories.
-As a general rule, we advise using one of the alternative Rubies provided by Chruby for all jobs.
+As a general rule, we advise using one of the alternative Rubies provided by Chruby, as configured by default in all images, for jobs.

-### Switching Rubies with the macOS Orb (Recommended)
+### Switching Rubies with the macOS Orb
-{: #switching-rubies-with-the-macos-orb-recommended }
+{: #switching-rubies-with-the-macos-orb }

 Using the official macOS Orb (version `2.0.0` and above) is the easiest way to switch Rubies in your jobs.
 It automatically uses the correct switching command, regardless of which Xcode image is in use.